-Only if necessary, adjust the supply pressure as follows (see related paragraph); insert a pressure gauge into the port shown on Fig. 25 and act on on the pump adjusting screw VR as to get the nozzle pressure at 20bar.
+the nozzle supply pressure is already factory-set and must not be changed.
+Only if necessary, adjust the supply pressure as follows (see related paragraph): insert a pressure gauge into the port shown on Fig. 6 and act on on the pump adjusting screw VR (see Fig. 5) as to get the nozzle pressure at 20 or 25bar (according to the nozzle model provided - see page 43).

-5 In order to get the maximum oil flow rate, adjust the pressure (reading its value on the PG pressure gauge) without changing the air flow rate set during the gas operation adjustments (see previous paragraph), checking always the combustion parameters.
-Turn the burner off; then start it up again.
+- 5 In order to get the maximum oil flow rate, adjust the pressure (reading its value on the PG pressure gauge) without changing the air flow rate set during the gas operation adjustments (see previous paragraph), checking always the combustion parameters. - 6 Turn the burner off; then start it up again.
 If the adjustment is not correct, repeat the previous steps.